ewanthaKule/cucumber-api-test-sample/README.md

-# cucumber-api-test-sample
-This repository contains a sample automated API test framework.
-This contains tests calling public APIs as well as hosting and testing mock APIs
+# Cucumber API Test Sample

+## Purpose
+The purpose of this project is to provide a working sample of Automated API test framework.
+The project includes tests with public API testing with the use of [Jsonplaceholde](https://jsonplaceholder.typicode.com/) and shows the setting up tesing and teardonw of wiremock APIs.

+Run tests
+`./gradlew cucumber`